HiAS7/The-Sauce-Book-Online/_classes/Druid.md

 At 2nd level, you become imbued with the blessings of the Summer Court.
 You are a font of energy that offers respite from injuries.
-You have a pool of fey energy represented by a number of d6s equal to your druid level.\
+You have a pool of fey energy represented by a number of d6s equal to your druid level.<br/>
 As a bonus action, you can choose one creature you can see within 120 feet of you and spend a number of l those dice equal to half your druid level or less.
 Roll the spent dice and add them together.
 The target regains a : number of hit points equal to the total.
-The target also gains 1 temporary hit point per die spent.\
+The target also gains 1 temporary hit point per die spent.<br/>
 You regain all expended dice when you finish a long rest.
 ##### HEARTH OF MOONLIGHT AND SHADOW